How To Choose A Robot Vacuum For High Thresholds?

 Here are some characteristics to look for in a smart vacuum cleaner to ensure your robot housekeeper has no trouble summiting door thresholds.

 Take a look at what kind of sensors the robotic vacuum cleaner has.
-Certain technologies are better at understanding depth information better than others, while some are better suited for analyzing and interpreting visual images.
-As pertains to door thresholds, a smart vacuum equipped with 3D ToF or infrared sensors technologies, which are effective at understand the height and size of objects, are great for recognizing doorsills.
+Certain technologies are better at understanding depth information better than others, while some are better suited for analysing and interpreting visual images.
+As pertains to door thresholds, a smart vacuum equipped with 3D ToF or infrared sensors technologies, which are effective at understanding the height and size of objects, are great for recognising doorsills.